Home

 Hope you can join us!

-Ed Guild W1OKH
+Ed Guild W1OKH/W1KOO

 In other news,

-Don't forget the 8:00 PM Wednesday night net on W1KOO, 146.610, -600 KHz, PL 100 Hz.
+Don't forget the 8:00 PM Wednesday night net on W1KOO, 146.610, --600 KHz, PL 100 Hz.
+TERRY MOUNTAIN WA2LRE 145.490 MHz, -600 KHz, PL 123 Hz until further notice.
 We've had some good roundtables including new hams discovering activity on our repeater which generates new interest and participation.
-ALSO, NFMRA is holding a similar social net on the UHF Statewide Network at 19:00 hours on Wednesday night's as well.
-Locally you can access via the W1KOO UHF Repeater on 443.150, +5 Mhz, PL 110.9 Hz co-located with 146.610.
+Locally you can access NFMRA via the W1KOO UHF Repeater on 443.150, +5 Mhz, PL 110.9 Hz co-located with 146.610.
+W1IMD UHF Repeater, Mt Mansfield, 447.175 MHz, -5 MHz, PL 110.9 Hz or W1BKK UHF Repeater, Monkton, 444.650 MHz, + 5 MHz, PL 110.9 Hz.
 See our NFMRA UHF FM Network Page for other repeater info.

 Check out the Vermont VEM RACES net update below.